wateriq/wateriq.schema/CONTRIBUTING.md

 # Contributing

 This is an open source, community-driven project.
-If you'd like to contribute, feel free to do this, but remember to follow this few simple rules:
+If you'd like to contribute, please do, but remember to follow a few simple rules:

 - Make your feature addition or bug fix,
 - __Always__ as base for your changes use `master` branch (all new development